Thecave3/MamreEnigma/README.md

       - Info is represented by this field: return_state.
     - Fields required (in a TTD Object): secret_id , that represents the unique code of access (only present in the button) to guarantee authenticity and validity of the message, state , that represents the actual state of the library.
     Please note that state could be only "YES" or "NO".

+Button side: nodeMCU microcontroller maybe coded in LUA with one button and a led that are the "real" representation of the field state.
+At the switch of the button the controller will do the PUT call described above.

 ##Useful links